mariash/Wordpress-Plugin-Related-Posts-Thumbnails/readme.txt

 * Released plugin initial version

 == Upgrade Notice ==

+= 1.5.0 =
+Major UI changes for admin settings and compatibility with WP 4.5

 = 1.3 =
 Added support of custom types and taxonomies, fixed double quotes and shortcodes